kanishksh4rma/predicting-a-pulsar-Star/README.md

 # PREDICTING A PULSAR STAR
 ---
-HTRU2 is a data set which describes a sample of pulsar candidates collected during the High Time Resolution Universe Survey .

 Pulsars are a rare type of Neutron star that produce radio emission detectable here on Earth.
 They are of considerable scientific interest as probes of space-time, the inter-stellar medium, and states of matter .

 As pulsars rotate, their emission beam sweeps across the sky, and when this crosses our line of sight, produces a detectable pattern of broadband radio emission.
 As pulsars